marlonbarrios/semantic_tensegrities/README.md

 ## Features

 ### Multi-Language Support
-- **11 Languages Available**: English, Spanish, French, German, Italian, Portuguese, Japanese, Chinese, Korean, Arabic, Turkish
+- **13 Languages Available**: English, Spanish, French, German, Italian, Portuguese, Japanese, Chinese, Korean, Arabic, Turkish, Croatian, Serbian
 - **Language Menu**: Dropdown menu on the landing page (top right) to select your preferred language
 - **Fully Translated Interface**: All UI elements, instructions, and generated content adapt to the selected language
-- **Language-Aware Network**: Word extraction and visualization work correctly for all languages, including CJK characters, Arabic, and Turkish
+- **Language-Aware Network**: Word extraction and visualization work correctly for all languages, including CJK characters, Arabic, Cyrillic, and Turkish
 - **Language-Aware Ticker**: Ticker direction adapts to language (LTR for most, RTL for Arabic, vertical for CJK languages)
 - **Language-Aware System Prompts**: System prompts reflect on grammatical structures, morphological systems, and writing systems specific to each language
+- **Mobile-Adapted Instructions**: Instructions automatically adapt for mobile devices (tap instead of click, pinch to zoom, etc.)

 ### Text Generation
 - **Automatic Generation Cycle**: Once started, the system automatically generates new texts when the previous one finishes being read